 The best way to improve the speed of your website is by getting an expert on this task.
-What you can do by yourself is to reduce the redirects that are active, to simplify the codes and avoid any kind of bad requests.
+What you can do by yourself is to reduce the redirects that are active, to simplify the code and avoid any kind of bad requests.

 If you’re using WordPress, things are easy.
-You can use several plugins like W3 Total Cache or something similar.
+You can use browser caching through several plugins like W3 Total Cache or something similar.
 An alternative to using plugins is by doing improvements yourself: use browser cache, Gzip, download some fonts and use them locally instead of embedding them, disable anything that WordPress offers and you are not using.